microsoft/playwright/docs/src/test-api/class-testconfig.md

 This path will serve as the base directory for each test file snapshot directory.
 Setting `snapshotDir` to `'snapshots'`, the [`property: TestInfo.snapshotDir`] would resolve to `snapshots/a.spec.js-snapshots`.

+## property: TestConfig.snapshotSuffix
+- type: <[string]>

+Suffix used to differentiate snapshots between multiple test configurations.
+For example, if snapshots depend on the platform, you can set `testInfo.snapshotSuffix` equal to `process.platform`.
+In this case `expect(value).toMatchSnapshot(snapshotName)` will use different snapshots depending on the platform.
+Learn more about [snapshots](./test-snapshots.md).

 ## property: TestConfig.preserveOutput
 - type: <[PreserveOutput]<"always"|"never"|"failures-only">>